Understand and Overcome Overactive Anger

 Why Overactive Anger Develops

-These aren't signs of fundamentally being a bad person or lacking self-control.
+This pattern is not a sign of fundamentally being a bad person or lacking self-control.

 At its core, Overactive Anger is about maintaining emotional safety and personal agency.
 This pattern often formed when boundaries were crossed repeatedly, when your needs were ignored, or when you learned that only force, intensity, or anger would create impact or protect you from being overwhelmed.